MicrosoftDocs/learn/learn-pr/azure/explore-fundamentals-kql/includes/4-exercise.md

 Azure Data Explorer offers a help cluster with different types of data preloaded.
 This cluster can be accessed using the Azure Data Explorer web UI.

-#### Prerequisites

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help" target="_blank">Azure Data Explorer help cluster</a>

+#### Prerequisites

 This environment requires a Microsoft account or an Azure Active Directory user identity.

 #### Run sample query

-The following query answers the question "What were the top 10 damage causing floods".
+The following query answers the question, "What were the top 10 damage causing floods?"

-The query begins with the *StormEvents* table as the tabular input.
-It sorts on records for which the *EventType* column is exactly equal to *Flood*.
-Then the resulting list is sorted in descending order by the value in the *DamageProperty* column.
-Then the top 10 records are returned.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSjPSC1KVQDzQyoLUhVsbRWU3HLy81OUQLLF+UUlCkmVCi6JuYnpqQFF+QWpRSWVCimpxckg6ZLE7FQFQwMA6xT+vFMAAAA=" target="_blank">Run the query</a>